ksanti6/portfolio/GAMES/CuBlight/CuBlight.md

 **Audio**
 It was my job to integrate Wwise with spatial audio into Unity and manage all the audio events for background music and sound effects.
-I continuely communicated with our Sound Designer to keep him in the loop about what sound effects the game needed and ensue I implemented the audio in the way he intended.
+I continuely communicated with our Sound Designer to keep him in the loop about what sound effects the game needed and ensure I implemented the audio in the way he intended.

 **Items**
 The other main system I worked on dealt with the items.
 I implemented how the player gains items.